GRDDL

 GRDDL (pronounced "griddle") is a markup format for Gleaning Resource Descriptions from Dialects of Languages.
 It is a W3C Recommendation, and enables users to obtain RDF triples out of XML documents, including XHTML.
 The GRDDL specification shows examples using XSLT, however it was intended to be abstract enough to allow for other implementations as well.
 It became a Recommendation on September 11, 2007.

 Mechanism

 XHTML and transformations

 A document specifies associated transformations, using one of a number of ways.

 For instance, an XHTML document may contain the following markup:

-Document consumers are informed that there are GRDDL transformations available in this page, by including the following in the profile attribute of the head element:
+Document consumers are informed that there are GRDDL transformations available in this page, by including the following URI in the profile attribute of the head element: